 • Pronunciation Paragraph Focus: Make paragraphs around certain phonetic sounds and

 • Images: Look at individual pictures and say what each person is doing

 • Translation: Have students listen to an audio or video in their native language and

-The second speaking template is Segmented Recordings.
+The second speaking and listening template is Segmented Recording.
 You choose where the system adds pauses in a given audio file, so you don't have to leave pauses while you record the file.

 It is also fantastic for audio files you might already have, such as songs, lectures, or files from other materials you are using.
 By clicking "variable-length responses" in the HUB, you allow your students to take as much time as needed to answer the question after hearing an audio segment.
 Students then click on "DONE" to automatically move on to the next question/segment they listen to and respond to.
 Some examples of interactive and engaging segmented recording activities are:

 • Question and Answer: Listen to a question and respond

 • Listen and Repeat: Practice vocabulary and sentences (> 3-second segments!)

 • Put all of your chapter vocabulary in an audio file to be repeated - easy homework activity